An extended analysis for a generalized Chaplygin gas model: Growth of matter perturbations in the NGCG model

 \section{Growth of matter perturbations in the NGCG model}

 In this section, we study the linear growth of DM fluctuations for the NGCG model.
-Considering the Universe at large scales is homogeneous and isotropic, that it can be described by some modified gravity theory or General Relativity, whose effects at the perturbations level can be taken into account by the effective Newtonian constant \cite{meq1,meq2,meq3,meq4,meq5,meq6,meq7,meq8,meq9,meq10,giapr1,giap1,giap2}.
-Therefore, the matter density perturbations in Fourier space $\delta(a, k)$ depend on the underlying cosmological model.
-Using the subhorizon approximation ($k>>aH$), then it can be shown that the linear matter perturbations grow according to the following second order differential equation \cite{meq1,meq2,meq3,meq4,meq5,meq6,meq7,meq8,meq9,meq10}
+Assuming that the Universe is homogeneous and isotropic and that it can be described by either General Relativity or some modified gravity theory, we can study its consequences at the perturbations level by employing the effective Newtonian constant \cite{meq1,meq2,meq3,meq4,meq5,meq6,meq7,meq8,meq9,meq10,giapr1,giap1,giap2}.
+Using the subhorizon approximation ($k>>aH$), it can be shown that the linear matter perturbations grow according to the following second-order differential equation \cite{meq1,meq2,meq3,meq4,meq5,meq6,meq7,meq8,meq9,meq10}

-where, primes denote differentiation with respect to the scale factor and $G_{eff}$ is the effective Newton constant which is constant and equal to $G_{N}$ in General Relativity.
-On the other hand, in general modified gravity models $G_{eff}$ can be dependent on the scale factor ($a$) and the wave number ($k$) of the modes of the perturbations in Fourier space.
+where primes denote differentiation with respect to the scale factor and $G_{eff}$ is the effective Newton's constant which is equal to $G_{N}$ in General Relativity, while, in general modified gravity models, $G_{eff}$ can be dependent on the scale factor, $a$, and the wave number, $k$, of the modes of the perturbations in Fourier space.
 It is important to note that on subhorizon scales ($k>>aH$), we may ignore the dependence on the wave number $k$ for both $G_{eff}$ and $\delta$ \cite{kahsub}.
-In Eq. (\ref{eq-deltam}), $\delta=\frac{\delta \rho_{m}}{\rho_{m}}$ denotes the growth function of the linear matter density contrast in which $\rho_{m}$ represents the background matter density and $\delta \rho_{m}$ represents its first order perturbation.
-It deserves to mention here that for the present case, $G_{eff}=G_{N}$ and $\Omega_{m}(a)=\Omega_{b}(a)+\Omega_{dm}(a)$.
-The corresponding expressions of $\Omega_{b}(a)$ and $\Omega_{dm}(a)$ are given by
+In Eq. (\ref{eq-deltam}), $\delta=\frac{\delta \rho_{m}}{\rho_{m}}$ represents the growth function of the linear matter density contrast in which $\rho_{m}$ denotes the background matter density and $\delta \rho_{m}$ denotes its first-order perturbation.
+It is worthwhile to mention here that, for the present case, $G_{eff}=G_{N}$ and $\Omega_{m}(a)=\Omega_{b}(a)+\Omega_{dm}(a)$.
+The corresponding expressions for $\Omega_{b}(a)$ and $\Omega_{dm}(a)$ are given by